dylandoamaral/uptime-card/README.md

 Either generic or specific interpolations exist using `[[[ my.function ]]]` structure.

 Under the hood, since v0.5.0, it uses the javascript [Function](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Function).
 It allows you to freely customize the fields using javascripts.

 ### Generic interpolations

-By default, for both `status` and `tooltip` you can print sensor data using the variable `entity`.
+By default, for both all templates you can print sensor data using the variable `entity`.

-For example, using sensor `sun.sun` has the following attributes:
+For example, using sensor `sun.sun` has the following `attributes`:

 ```yaml
 next_dawn: 2021-04-03T04:35:43+00:00